yaqwsx/KiKit/README.md

 documentation](doc/panelization.md).
 Also don't miss the [examples](doc/examples.md).

+## KiKit Is Broken or Does Not Work as Expected

+Please, first check [FAQ](doc/faq.md).
+If you have not found answer for your problem there, feel free to open an issue on GitHub.

 ## How To Use It CI?

 To use KiKit in CI (e.g., Travis) you can use prepared Docker image